Innovation agenda

-Impulses for research and development in the forest and timber industry
+Impulses for research & development in the forestry and timber industry

-The S-WIN Innovation Agenda provides impetus for research and development (R&D) along the entire forest and wood value chain.
-Based on current findings from S-WIN activities and research projects, innovative action proposals are developed that provide clear guidance for future-oriented R&D activities and drive the transformation of the industry.
+The S-WIN innovation agenda provides impetus for research and development (R&D) along the entire value chain of forestry and wood.
+Based on current findings from S-WIN activities and research projects, innovative proposals for action are developed that offer clear guidance for future-oriented R&D activities and drive the transformation of the industry.

-The S-WIN Innovation Agenda is a flexible and groundbreaking foundation for innovation projects in the forestry and wood industry.
-It defines concrete measures in the areas of wood procurement, wood-based materials, timber construction, and biomass products and energy.
-The goal is to create a dynamic innovation landscape and actively support the transformation of the industry.
+The S-WIN Innovation Agenda is a flexible and forward-looking foundation for innovation projects in the forestry and timber industry.
+It defines concrete measures in the areas of timber procurement, wood-based materials, timber construction, and products and energy from biomass.
+The goal is to create a dynamic innovation landscape and actively support the transformation of the sector.

 Strategic goals and the Innovation Roadmap 2030

-The strategic objectives and strategic measures of the S-WIN Innovation Agenda are based on the S-WIN Innovation Roadmap 2030.
-The measures in the Innovation Agenda are updated annually to incorporate and further develop progress within the industry.
+The strategic goals and measures of the S-WIN innovation agenda are based on the S-WIN Innovation Roadmap 2030.
+The measures in the innovation agenda are updated annually to reflect and further develop progress within the industry.

 From vision to implementation

-To implement these measures, S-WIN develops inspiring action proposals and concrete activities that can be used as a basis for individual project ideas.
-These proposals serve as a source of inspiration and a starting point for anyone who wants to actively shape the future of the forestry and timber industry.
+To implement these measures, S-WIN develops inspiring action proposals and concrete activities that can serve as a basis for your own project ideas.
+These proposals serve as a source of inspiration and a starting point for all those who want to actively shape the future of the forestry and timber industry.

 Become part of the innovation!

-Are you interested in one of the proposed activities, are you looking for partners to implement it, or do you have your own innovation idea?
-You can contact us either through email or through the contact form. and help shape the innovation landscape of the forest and timber industry!
+Are you interested in one of the proposed activities, looking for partners for implementation, or do you have your own innovative idea?
+Contact us by email or via the contact form. and help shape the innovation landscape of the forestry and timber industry!

 How the S-WIN innovation agenda works.
 Graphic: S-WIN

-The topic area "Products and Energy from Biomass" focuses on extracting high-quality raw materials for chemicals, bioplastics, and environmentally friendly wood-based adhesives and composites, as well as on technologies and processes for efficiently converting wood into heat, electricity, or fuels.
+The topic area "Products and energy from biomass" covers the extraction of high-quality raw materials for chemicals, bioplastics and environmentally friendly wood-based adhesives and composites, as well as technologies and processes for the efficient conversion of wood into heat, electricity or fuels.

 Projects by our members